Neotron-Compute/Neotron-Book/src/7_hardware.md

 | ST     | STM32H743ZGT6   | Cortex-M7 | 480 MHz | LQFP 144  | 1024      | 1024        | £9.38  | Cheapest 1 MiB H7                         |
 | ST     | STM32H7A3ZIT6   | Cortex-M7 | 280 MHz | LQFP 144  | 1344      | 2048        | £10.35 | Big SRAM - might not need external RAM?   |
 | TI     | TM4C1299KCZADI3 | Cortex-M4 | 120 MHz | VFBGA 212 | 256       | 512         | £12.78 | Poor value, but same family as Neotron-32 |

+It is worth also considering the Lattice range of small, low-cost FPGAs, and loading an RISC-V soft-core like the VexRiscv.